Quantum Sensing Using Atomic Clocks for Nuclear and Particle Physics: Atomic clock

-where $\langle \cdots \rangle$ denotes the expectation operator, $\bar{y}_n=(x(nT_C+\tau)-x(nT_C))/\tau$, and $x_n=x(nT_C)$ is the $n$th data that are taken every time in interval $T_C$.
-In case where the dominant noise source is the phase noise, flicker frequency noise, white frequency noise, random walk frequency noise, and frequency drift, the Allan deviation scales with $\tau$ as $\tau^{-1}$, $\tau^{-1/2}$, $\tau^{0}$, $\tau^{1/2}$, and $\tau$, respectively.
-The stability of the state-of-the-art atomic clocks described by the Allan deviation is limited by quantum mechanical randomness when a superposition state between $|g \rangle$ and $|e \rangle$ is projected onto either $|g \rangle$ or $|e \rangle$.
-This is called quantum projection noise (QPN) \cite{PhysRevA.47.3554}, and the corresponding stability limit is called standard quantum limit (SQL).
-The SQL is expressed as
+The stability of state-of-the-art atomic clocks described by the Allan deviation is limited by quantum mechanical randomness when a superposition state between $|g \rangle$ and $|e \rangle$ collapses into either $|g \rangle$ or $|e \rangle$ upon measurement.
+This effect is known as quantum projection noise (QPN) \cite{PhysRevA.47.3554}, and the corresponding stability limit is called the standard quantum limit (SQL).
+The SQL is given by

-where $T_C$ is the length of a single cycle of repeated measurements, $\xi_W^2$ is the Wineland parameter for squeezing \cite{PhysRevA.50.67}, and $N$ is the number of atoms in the system \cite{Nature.588.414}.
-For a coherent spin state \cite{PhysRevA.6.2211}, $\xi_W^2=1$, and $\xi_W^2<1$ when the spin state is squeezed in the phase direction during the Ramsey sequence.
-The optimal $\tau_R$ is the Ramsay coherence time $\tau_{Rc}$, which for alkaline-earth-like atoms (see Section \ref{SecAEAtoms}) can be calculated as
+where $T_C$ is the length of a single measurement cycle, $T$ is the total measurement time, $\xi_W^2$ is the Wineland parameter for spin squeezing \cite{PhysRevA.50.67}, and $N$ is the number of atoms in the system \cite{Nature.588.414}.
+For a coherent spin state \cite{PhysRevA.6.2211}, $\xi_W^2=1$, while $\xi_W^2<1$ when the spin state is squeezed in the phase direction during the Ramsey sequence.

-where $\Gamma^t_e$ ($\Gamma^t_g$) is the atom loss rate from the trap for the excited (ground) state , $\Gamma^R_{12}$ is the Raman scattering rate of the trap laser for the excited state, $\Gamma^{BBR}_1$ is the rate at which the black body radiation (BBR) induces the transition from the excited state to the $^3P_1$ state via the $^3D_1$ state, and $R^D_J$ is the branching ratio from the $^3D_1$ to the $^3P_J$ states.